openshift/oadp-operator/docs/examples/CSI/csi_example.md

 <hr style="height:1px;border:none;color:#333;">

-### Create a StorageClass and VolumeShapshotClass:
+### StorageClass and VolumeShapshotClass Requirements:

-- A `StorageClass` and a `VolumeSnapshotClass` are needed before the Mssql application is created.
+- A `StorageClass` and a `VolumeSnapshotClass` are needed before the mysql or any application with persistent data is created.
 The app will map to the `StorageClass`, which contains information about the CSI driver.

+- Most VolumeSnapshotClass specifications can not be modified as they are managed by an operator.
+  - A new VolumeSnapshotClass can be created with the correct labels and annotations.
+  - A label and annotation can be added to an existing vsc via the following command:
+    - `oc label volumesnapshotclass <vsc> velero.io/csi-volumesnapshot-class=true`
+    - `oc annotate volumesnapshotclass <vsc> snapshot.storage.kubernetes.io/is-default-class=true --overwrite`

 - Include a label in `VolumeSnapshotClass` to let Velero know which to use, and set `deletionPolicy` to  `Retain` in order for